RTLion-Framework/RTLion/README.md

 Lack of a simple FFT visualizer tool for RTL-SDR was the main reason behind the [rtl_map](https://github.com/KeyLo99/rtl_map) project which was released at [January 30](https://www.rtl-sdr.com/rtl_map-a-simple-fft-visualizer-for-rtl-sdr/) and caught attention of RTL-SDR enthusiasts.
 Another purpose of that project was creating a `Frequency Scanner` tool that will provide FFT-based power (dB) scanning.
 So I decided to postpone that feature with a [todo](https://github.com/KeyLo99/rtl_map#todos) and dive into the other RTL-SDR related libraries such as [pyrtlsdr](https://github.com/roger-/pyrtlsdr) for learning new stuff and also for creating that scanning tool.

-[pyrtlsdr](https://github.com/roger-/pyrtlsdr) is a wrapper library for [librtlsdr](https://github.com/librtlsdr) that aims turning RTL2832U devices into an `Software Defined Radio`. librtlsdr itself contains main functions for RTL-SDR and have derived tools as `rtl_sdr`, `rtl_fm` etc. (More info can be found at [wiki](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr)) pyrlsdr is written in [Python2.7](https://pythonclock.org/) and wraps most of the functions of librtlsdr successfully in order to provide a _more Pythonic API_.
+[pyrtlsdr](https://github.com/roger-/pyrtlsdr) is a wrapper library for [librtlsdr](https://github.com/librtlsdr) that aims turning RTL2832U devices into an `Software Defined Radio`. librtlsdr itself contains main functions for RTL-SDR and have derived tools as `rtl_sdr`, `rtl_fm` etc. (More info can be found at [wiki](https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr)) pyrlsdr is written in Python and wraps most of the functions of librtlsdr successfully in order to provide a _more Pythonic API_. `RTLion` project uses pyrtlsdr to communicate with the RTL-SDR device.

-`RTLion` project uses pyrtlsdr to communicate with the RTL-SDR device. (main reason for the need of Python2.7) Also it can be described as a framework due to the implementation of various features other than the frequency scanner.
+`RTLion` project can be described as a framework due to the implementation of various features other than the frequency scanner.
 The common structure of the project is appropriate for adding new features too.
 `RTLion Framework` has a [Flask](https://flask-socketio.readthedocs.io/en/latest/)-[SocketIO](https://flask-socketio.readthedocs.io/en/latest/) based Web interface which houses it's features there.
 Web interface preferred to the command line interface for facilitating the usage and supporting remote operations.
 [Matplotlib](https://matplotlib.org/) used for creating graphs, more specifically `pylab` [psd](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.psd.html) (Power Spectral Density) method mostly used for converting the complex samples (stored in a `numpy` array) to FFT graphs.